Martiless/nondairy-godmother/static/documents/TESTING.md

 ### Newsletter:
 During the testing of the Newsletter page it was discovered that the form could be submitted without any information on it.
 This needed to be addresssed before deploying of the project.

-*(Please refer to the Bugs section of the [README] (/README.md) for more information)* Once this issue was sorted testing of the Newsletter form was able to continue.
+*(Please refer to the Bugs section of the [README](/README.md) for more information)*

+Once this issue was sorted testing of the Newsletter form was able to continue.
 The checks were as follows:
 * Click on the 'Submit' button without entering any details, this will cause an error message to appear staing "Please fill out this field".
 This message will appear each time the user tries to submit the form without filling out any of the fields in the form.
 * Once the user has filled out all the fields in the form and clicked on the submit button they will be directed back to the home page where a message will pop up "Thank you for signing up to our newsletter"